VasilGeorgiev39/MechInterp/Absent World Representations.md

 - It seems that the model well understands whose turn it is and suppresses the probabilities of the opponent's moves
 - The model considers mostly legal moves and usually has only 1 or 2 with very high probability.
 It would be interesting to figure out at which point the filtering of the illegal moves happens
-- When predicting the black king's moves it correctly supresses the probabilities of squares that are attacked by the bishop.
+- When predicting the black king's moves it correctly suppresses the probabilities of squares that are attacked by the bishop.
 It would be interesting to check if it has learned it because 'Kb5' never follows a 'Be2' or because it understands that 'b5' is a place that can be occupied by both the king and the bishop.
 One way to test this would be to put the Bishop on e2 but block it's way with something, like Nd3 and see if the model will correctly figure out that the b5 square is now available
-- When the bishop is under attack it's probabilities seem to be boosted and the other pieces' seem to be suppressed (with one notable exception on Move 10).
+- When the bishop is under attack its probabilities seem to be boosted and the other pieces' seem to be suppressed (with one notable exception on Move 10).
 It would be interesting to explore how that happens

 Here are some particular examples: